AndrewGYork/publication_template/javascript/README.md

 `html5shiv/html5shiv.js` is from [HTML5 boilerplate](https://html5boilerplate.com/).
 As I understand it, this file helps make HTML5 work with old versions of IE, but I haven't tested this extensively.

-`python-highlighting/prism.js` is from [prismjs.com/](http://prismjs.com/); the version I included allows python sytnax highlighting for code inside <pre><code> tags.
+`python-highlighting/prism.js` is from [prismjs.com/](http://prismjs.com/); the version I included allows python sytnax highlighting for code inside &ltpre>&ltcode> tags.
 If someone wanted syntax highlighting for another language, they should replace `prism.js` with a fresh copy downloaded from `prismjs.com`

 `Minimal-MathJax/` is to allow math typesetting, which I imagine many template users would want.